sarathk73/SentinelEye-WIDS/README.md

 1. **Bot Creation:**

--Create a new bot via the BotFather on Telegram and obtain the API token.
+  - Create a new bot via the BotFather on Telegram and obtain the API token.

 3. **Script Configuration:**

--Replace the placeholder BOT_TOKEN in the telegram_bot.py script with your bot's API token.
+  - Replace the placeholder BOT_TOKEN in the telegram_bot.py script with your bot's API token.

 ```python
      BOT_TOKEN = 'Your Bot API Token'